johnnyboygomez/horseshowfinder/README.md

 Built using **HTML**, **JavaScript**, **Leaflet.js**, and **Leaflet.markercluster**, the app reads data from `heatmap.json` and organizes it visually for clarity and usability.

-**What is the point?**<br>
+**Purpose:**<br>
-This app attempts to fill a gap in the usefullness of an existing public API by making it very easy to find information quickly via an interactive map of the country.
+This app attempts to fill a gap in the usefulness of an existing public API by making it very easy to find information quickly via an interactive map of the country.

 ---